Topics Map > Software Guides > Audacity

 Audacity, Version: 3.1.3.
 Be aware that different versions of Audacity will vary in appearance and functionality.

 The two types of audio tracks are mono and stereo.
 Mono tracks look like one waveform whereas stereo tracks look like two waveforms stacked on top of each other.
 The two waveforms in stereo tracks, called channels, are for the left and right side of speakers/headphones.

 The balance between the speakers is called the pan, and is set to center by default; an equal balance between left and right.
 The pan can be adjusted to the left or right side on both mono and stereo tracks within the track controls.
 Since stereo tracks have a channel for each side, however, they have the unique ability to create an effect called panning: audio moving back and forth between the left and right side to create the illusion of 3D space.
 An example of panning would be audio of a train moving from the left to right speaker to emulate it passing by.
-Keyframing is used to create a panning effect, in which one track fades out as the other fades in (see Audacity: Volume Adjustments - Keyframing for Ducking and Fading for more details).
+Keyframing is used to create a panning effect, in which one track fades out as the other fades in (see Audacity: Fading & Adjust Volume in Specific Sections (Keyframing) for more details).

 To create the panning effect on a stereo track: